 Scholarships and Grants

-Dean's Scholarship: Awards begin at $15,000 and increase based on a student’s financial need as demonstrated by the FAFSA and/or CSS Profile.
-Typically, recipients are among the top 10% of all admitted students, have earned an A average in a competitive curriculum, and have scored above 1460 (New SAT) or 32 (ACT Composite).
+Awards begin at $20,000 and increase based on a student’s financial need as demonstrated by the FAFSA and/or CSS Profile.
+Typically, 10% of our admitted students are recipients of this award.
+To be considered for this award, students exhibit strong academic performance in a rigorous curriculum; as well as present exceptional personal characteristics, commitment, leadership and/or service.
 Notification is made at the time of admission.

-Other Scholarships: We also offer a range of additional scholarships that are based on merit and/or need.
+We also offer a range of additional scholarships that are based on merit and/or need.
 Scholarship awards and amounts vary based on specified criteria.

 The Maguire Scholars Higher Education Program

 Fordham University participates in the Maguire Scholars Program.
 The scholarship is available to incoming first-year students who are graduates of specific Pennsylvania high schools.
 Fordham will select recipients based on the student's financial need, academic merit and participation in school and/or community-based extracurricular activities.
 To be considered for the Maguire Scholars Program, please review the high school list to confirm your school is eligible.
 In addition, each applicant must complete the Free Application for Federal Student Aid (FAFSA) by November 15, for Early Action/Early Decision applicants or by February 10, for Priority Performance and Regular Decision applicants.
 Please make sure Fordham University's school code (002722) is listed on your FAFSA.

 The National Catholic College Admission Association Scholarship